PeopleForBikes/brokenspoke/docs/content/docs/overview/developer-setup.md

 This will spin up [Minikube] and configure a [postgresql] instance.

 The process will take a few minutes.
-Follow the process on the screen as it will display some useful pieces of information.
+Follow the it on the screen as it will display some useful pieces of information.

 ### Connecting to the database